British Darts Organisation: 2011 Annual General Meeting

 Prior to the 2011 Annual General Meeting of the BDO, many players and officials within the organisation had expressed increasing degrees of dissatisfaction with the performance of the existing Board of Directors.
 Particular areas of concern were the BDO's apparent stagnation in terms of creating new televised events and gaining new sponsors.
 An open letter was circulated to the various counties within the BDO structure, setting out the perceived issues, although the said letter was vague as to actual suggestions for improvement.
-Matters culminated at the subsequent AGM, where all but one of the incumbent Board were voted out of office (other than Dave Alderman who had already resigned), with only Vic Sexton retaining his seat.
+At the subsequent AGM, all but one of the directors were voted out of office (other than Dave Alderman who had already resigned), with only Vic Sexton retaining his seat on the Board.